yaolinguo/ribbed_mussel/README.md

-# Sea level rise weakens the restoration benefit of mussel–cordgrass facilitation in salt marshes

 ## Repository overview

 This repository hosts the **R scripts** and **raw data** for analyzing how sea level rise alters the restoration benefit of ribbed mussel–cordgrass facilitation in Gulf Coast salt marshes.
 The workflow reproduces the core statistical analyses and figures.